theanuragshukla/TheBizzzaire/README.md

 This is our Project for Submission in the Hackathon `ETHernals`.

-This is a decentralised App(dApp), which provides Users with the ability to create LiveStreams and also in-borowser Straming facilities.
+This is a decentralised App(dApp), which provides Users with the ability to create LiveStreams and also in-browser Straming facilities.

 Users can choose to stream from any other Streaming Software of their Choice or use our Builtin Streaming Service(beta) for in-browser streaming.